SocketPhys/miniYoutube/README.md

 A website where you input a channel url or name, or a tag like "pokemon" and it displays the most recent videos in a simple and clean design.
 This is a way for me to get more used to using Flask so I'll be adding more features as time goes by.

 #Installation
 All you have to do is download the code and run it on localhost or some server of yours.
+Then in settings.yml fill in the API key you get for it.
+You can get the key and enable the Youtube Data API [here](https://console.developers.google.com/)

 #What it does
 Right now all it does it prompt you for a channel name or url, or tag.
 It then embeds the latest 20 videos of that channel or tag.